- last update 31 Oct 2024 -

 There was a hillariously bad timed American remake that was cancelled after the first season.
 I didn't dare to try it.

 By Sam Esmail.
 A masterfully directed provocative cyber-thriller with unique storytelling.
-If you are looking for some great series to binge-watch look no further!
+If you are looking for a great series to binge-watch look no further!
 Mr. Robot rocks!

-The whole cast is doing great here, but Rami Malek is really something else.
+The whole cast is doing great, but Rami Malek is really something else.

 [I will comment on the short movie when the section is ready]